Help, I’ve Just Received A Cease And Desist Letter!

 1. Validate the allegations

-The first step is to work out precisely what the allegations are.
-More specifically, which intellectual property rights are in issue and how they are being infringed.
+When defending IP action, the first step is to work out precisely what the allegations are.
+More specifically, the intellectual property rights in dispute and how they are being infringed.

-When defending IP actions, it’s vital to view the claimant’s rights with a critical eye.
+It’s vital to view the claimant’s rights with a critical eye.
 For example, a registered trade mark could be cancelled if it has been registered for more than five years and is not in use.
-Or in respect of a registered design, if the design isn’t novel, then it is open for attack.
+Or a registered design can be removed from the register altogether if it isn’t sufficiently novel.

-And when it comes to unregistered rights like copyright, it’s crucial to ensure that the person or entity who instructed the letter owns the rights in the first place.
+When it comes to unregistered rights like copyright, it’s crucial to ensure that the person or entity who instructed the letter actually owns the rights in the first place.
 Frequently the author of a particular work is not the party claiming infringement, and sometimes parties fail to put in place correct legal assignments to transfer the rights.
+So don’t be afraid to ask for more information, particularly if your opponent seems reluctant to provide it.

 2. Assess the infringement

 If the rights in question are valid, the next issue to assess is the infringement itself.
 Intellectual property rights each have tests for infringement, and the correct test must be applied appropriately.
-For example, the infringement of unregistered designs requires an act of copying, whereas the infringement of a registered design doesn’t.
-Also, trade marks can prevent confusingly similar marks in similar classes of goods (this is quite a broad right).
-In contrast, copyright can only stop the reproduction of the whole or a substantial part of a work (it’s a narrow right).
+For example, the infringement of unregistered designs requires an act of copying, whereas the infringement of a registered design does not.
+Also, trade marks can prevent confusingly similar marks from being used in relation to similar goods/services, however, are the marks in issue sufficiently similar and are considerations such as the relevant consumer and their level of attention taken into account?
+Conversely, copyright can only stop the reproduction of the whole or a substantial part of an original work and so it’s vital to draw a distinction between copying and inspiration.

-Once you know how much weight the allegations against you carry and the extent of any infringing activities, it is then time to talk strategy.
+Once you know how much weight the allegations against you carry, and have sought some legal advice on the same, then it’s time to talk strategy.

 3. Consider your defence strategy